bobs911/enchantmentsplus/README.md

 This mod has been first released to the public on the 10th of June 2023 and will be the most commonly used and integrated enchantment mod of all time.

-This mod is for **MOSTLY FABRIC** and will only be maintained in that environment by me.
-(Herculuke) Only very occasional forge versions will be released
+This mod is for **FORGE ONLY** and will only be maintained in that environment by me.
+(Herculuke) Only very occasional fabric versions may be released